How selling gold from Melrose by post works

 Postage and cover

-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 The label we send is Royal Mail Special Delivery Guaranteed: tracked end to end, signed for on delivery, and arranged with that compensation cover per parcel.
-If you believe your items are worth more, message us before posting and we will arrange the right approach, whether that is additional cover or splitting items across more than one parcel.
-Full detail is on postage and insurance, and is it safe to post gold? walks through posting valuables safely.
+If you believe your items are worth more, message us before posting.
+We will arrange the right approach, either extra cover or splitting the items across more than one parcel.
+Full detail is on postage and cover, and is it safe to post gold? walks through posting valuables safely.

 No obligation, ever

 You are free to walk away at any point before you accept.
-Decline the offer and everything is repacked and returned to you free of charge, fully tracked and insured.
+Decline the offer and everything is repacked and returned to you free of charge, fully tracked and signed for.
 There is no assessment fee and no sales pressure afterwards.
 The detail is on what happens if I decline the offer.

 The payment step

-Acceptance triggers payment: a direct bank transfer by Faster Payments, to the account you give us.
+Acceptance triggers payment: a direct bank transfer by Faster Payments within one working hour of acceptance, to the account you give us.
 Nothing to bank and nothing to chase.

 Who in Melrose sells gold and silver to GoldPaid?

-The parcels we receive from Melrose tend to come from a handful of situations.
+GoldPaid buys in a handful of clear situations, set out below.
 If one of these sounds like yours, the linked page goes further into it.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.